 Every household has at least one large green plastic bin for garbage disposal.
 In most areas, there may be two bins: one for rubbish (green/red lid) and the other for recycling (yellow lid).
 You are required to leave your rubbish on the kerb side of the footpath for collection.
 Rubbish bins are collected every week, recycling bins every two weeks.
 Contact your real estate agent, landlord, or neighbour to find out what days to leave your bin out for collection or check the website or Cairns Regional Council website for further details.

 To organise a telephone connection in your house or apartment, you will need to choose from one of several telephone companies in Australia.
 International Direct Dial provides links to the top residential telephone providers in Australia.
 For information on where you can buy calling cards, refer to the information under ‘How can I phone home’ at Your First 48 Hours.

 There are many internet service providers in Australia.
 Youcompare.com.au lets you compare internet plans from major providers to find the right one for your needs.

 The Townsville City Council has put together New Residents Guide which provides information about Townsville, the Council’s services and living in North Queensland.
 Cairns Regional Council also provides this information on its website.

 The Residential Tenancies Authority (RTA) offers a number of services including holding and refunding of rental bonds, providing free information on all tenancy matters, and offering a negotiation service for disputes.

-The RTA also provide a number of fact sheets in both English and other languages which provide information for tenants who are about to enter into a lease – these can be found at RTA Fact Sheets.
+The RTA also provides a number of fact sheets in both English and other languages which provide information for tenants who are about to enter into a lease – these can be found at RTA Fact Sheets.

-The Tenants' Union of Queensland is a statewide community organisation that provides an advisory service for residential tenants in Queensland.
+The Tenants' Union of Queensland is a state wide community organisation that provides an advisory service for residential tenants in Queensland.